pgpt-ai/apigptcloud/README.md

 For more info about our services, please visit our website [apigpt.cloud](https://apigpt.cloud/).

 ## Intro
-apigptcloud simplifies the way you use AIGC APIs by putting everything you need together while keeping their original usage :)
+apigptcloud simplifies the way you use AIGC APIs by putting everything you need together while keeping their original usages :)

 ## Installation
 ```bash